 Bilateral vestibular loss or weakness may or may not cause problems.
 If the loss is equal bilaterally, there will not be any abnormal sense of movement, however balance problems may still be an issue.
 Compensatory strategies and balance exercises are the treatment of choice for this particular problem.
 If the loss is not equal bilaterally, the symptoms will be similar to that of UVL and treated with individualized exercises and compensatory strategies.

 Dizziness and imbalance do not have to be a part of daily life.
-Windom Area Hospital’s Physical Therapy Department can improve your quality of life.
+Windom Area Health’s Physical Therapy Department can improve your quality of life.
 Contact your primary care provider today for a referral.
-For more information, contact Windom Area Hospital’s Physical Therapy Department at (507) 831-0634
+For more information, contact Windom Area Health’s Physical Therapy Department at 507-831-0634.

 Meet the Staff